-The Site is on the southern boundary of Rolleston adjoining existing residential development squaring off development to the north of the Site.
-It ensures a consolidated and compact urban form.
+The Site is on the western boundary of Rolleston adjoining existing residential development squaring off development to the east of the Site.
+It ensures a consolidated and compact urban form out to Edwards Road.

 The development within itself, and in its linkages to existing and future urban areas, provides an accessible, sustainable and resilient residential neighbourhood that seamlessly knits in to the exiting township supporting its role in the district's Township Network.